numba/numba/docs/source/proposals/jit-classes.rst

 Allowing user to supply an ordered dictionary will provide the name, ordering and types of the attributes.
-However, this statically typed semantic is not as flexible as the Python semantic which behaves like a generic (or C++ template) class.
+However, this statically typed semantic is not as flexible as the Python semantic which behaves like a generic class.

 Inferring the type of attributes is difficult.
 In a previous attempt to implement JIT classes, the ``__init__`` method is specialized to capture